 Ph.D.
 University of Minnesota, Clinical Psychology (Clinical Science & Psychopathology Research, supplemental program in Analysis of Data and Behavioral Genetics.)

 Department of Psychiatry and Behavioral Sciences

 Stanford School of Medicine

-I have over ten years of experience evaluating individuals with a wide range of presenting concerns in a variety of settings such as outpatient clinics, medical centers, VA's, rehabilitation centers, partial hospitalization programs, jails, inpatient units, and research studies.
+I have over fifteen years of experience evaluating individuals with a wide range of presenting concerns in a variety of settings, such as outpatient clinics, medical centers, VA's, rehabilitation centers, partial hospitalization programs, jails, inpatient units, and research studies.
 I have been qualified by courts as an expert witness in several assessment areas.

-Before opening my private practice, I was the co-director of a low-fee assessment clinic and worked at Children's Health Council where I led multidisciplinary team evaluations of children and adolescents with a number of difficulties (e.g., emotional and behavioral concerns, developmental disabilities, learning disabilities, severe and complex psychopathology, autism spectrum disorders, ADHD.)
+Before opening my private practice, I was the co-director of the Gronowski Center's assessment center and worked at the Children's Health Council where I led multidisciplinary team evaluations of children and adolescents with a number of difficulties (e.g., emotional and behavioral concerns, developmental disabilities, learning disabilities, severe and complex psychopathology, autism spectrum disorders, ADHD.)